egeakman/mjpeg-streamer/README.md

 ## Usage

+### Library

-Here's a simple example that shows how to use the MJPEG Server package to stream video from a webcam:
+Here's a simple example that shows how to use the *mjpeg_streamer* package to stream video from a webcam:

 ```python
 import cv2